-In his spare time, J. M. enjoys reading, exercising, martial arts, gaming and spending time with his family, friends, his two dogs and two cats.
+In his spare time, J. M. enjoys reading, exercising, martial arts, gaming and spending time with his family, friends, and pets.
 He particularly dislikes when his name is misspelled (Desantis–a lowercase “s” and JM rather than J. M.) or mispronounced (DeSahntees, DeSantos, DeSantez, Sanchez, etc, etc, etc, ad nauseam).
 He lives in his native New Jersey where he continues to work creatively and teaches studio art and graphic design.

 (For contact information, visit the Contact Page.)